 Template for complaint about the appraisal process by a doctor

 Responsible officer:

 Doctor:

 Doctor's GMC number:

 Appraiser:

 Date of incident:

 Subject of complaint:

 Details of complaint:

 Date of complaint:

-Thank you for raising a complaint about the appraisal process.
-You should submit this to your local appraisal office.
-You should receive an acknowledgement within seven days and a written response within 28 days.
+Thank you for raising a complaint about the to your local appraisal office.
+You should red • • •

+days and a written response within 28 days.